fluxusfrequency/blog/seven-reasons-i-love-minitest.md

 I've been using it ever since.
 Here are seven reasons I think Minitest is the bees' knees.

-### 1. It's Just Ruby
+### 1. It's Simple

-When you use Minitest, you are writing your tests in Ruby.
-Minitest ships with Ruby.
-If you can write Ruby, you can write tests in Minitest.
-I love the simplicity because it makes it easy to focus on designing code.
-Just imagine what you want it to do, and write your assertion or expectation.
+Minitest ships with Ruby because it's easy to understand, and can be written by anyone who knows the language.
+I love this simplicity because it makes it easy to focus on designing code.
+Just imagine what you want it to do, and write your assertion, and make it pass.

 I recently reached out to Katrina to ask her thoughts on what's good about Minitest.
 Its simplicity was at the top of her list: